 Conservation Law Foundation (CLF) is seeking an undergraduate or graduate student interested in ocean and environmental advocacy to join the Ocean Conservation Program as a summer intern.

 The Ocean Conservation Intern will work directly with Ocean Program staff to conduct a variety of research, writing, and administrative tasks to enrich and promote CLF’s ocean advocacy work.
 Interns will be responsible for managing a variety of day-to-day tasks as well as at least one long-term project.
 Previous intern projects have included a weekly blog series, an in-depth research report, and a video interview project.

 The Ocean Conservation Program intern will be based in CLF’s Boston office.
 This is an unpaid summer internship and requires a minimum commitment of at least three full days per week for at least ten weeks.

-- Preferred major in ocean, marine, or environmental studies;
+- Major in ocean, marine, or environmental studies;

 - Excellent research and writing skills;

 - A strong and demonstrated interest in environmental advocacy and policy, preferably including a basic understanding of ocean conservation issues;

 - Experience working with the Microsoft Office Suite and social media tools such as Facebook and Twitter; knowledge of WordPress content management system and Adobe Photoshop is a plus, but not required;

 - The ability to work independently and take initiative;

 - A strong commitment to CLF’s mission, a strong work ethic, and a positive attitude.